You are here

 You will also be asked to volunteer at least three hours to contribute to the spring fund raising campaign.
 This may involve:

-- Writing a short article describing your experience for the Bottom Line, the Social Enterprise Program, or School’s website and/or newsletter;
+- Writing a short article describing your experience for the Bottom Line, the Tamer Center for Social Enterprise, or School’s website and/or newsletter;

 - Assisting club leaders in outreach activities during the spring fund raising campaign;